Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_07_results/README.md

 |C++ NBody Simulator|A72 Embedded Arm Processor|O(N<sup>2</sup>)|121.295|
 |AI Engine NBody Simulator|Versal AI Engine IP|O(N)|0.00888979|

-As you can see, the N-Body Simulator implemented on the AI Engine offers a x2,800 improvement over the Python O(N) implementation and a x24,800 improvement over the C++ O(N<sup>2</sup>) implementation.
-A vectorized C++ NBody Simulator O(N) implementation can be created with pthreads, but is left as an exercise for the user.
+As you can see, the N-Body Simulator implemented on the AI Engine offers a x2,800 improvement over the Python O(N) implementation.
+It also offers a x24,800 improvement over the C++ O(N<sup>2</sup>) implementation.
+You can use pthreads to create a vectorized C++ NBody Simulator O(N) implementation, but this is not included in this tutorial.

 ## Design Throughput Calculations (Effective vs. Theoretical)